 • Vascular abnormalities – such as spider veins on the nose, cheeks, and neck.

 But there are far more sinister aspects to photoaging than just the appearance aspects.

 Melanin and Skin Pigmentation

-UV exposure causes skin cells to produce melanin which results in the “beautiful” golden tan but is essentially the skin trying to protect itself from damage.
+UV exposure causes skin cells to produce melanin, which results in the “beautiful” golden tan, but this is essentially the skin trying to protect itself from damage.

 Melanin is actually the end byproduct of oxidative stress within the cell.
 It is the same chemical process as when an apple or banana goes brown, so getting a tan is not healthy, but rather a sign of your skin suffering high levels of oxidative stress.

 As far as prematurely aging your skin, UV rays cause intense oxidative stress within your skin cells.